Bolesto/Alzheimer-s-Disease-Detection-using-ResNet50/README.md

 # Results
 Validation Accuracy: >99%

 Errors: Misclassified only 12 samples out of 3,784 in the final run.

 # Key Insights:
 Preprocessing and class balancing were critical.

 Google Colab hardware (A100 GPU) drastically reduced training time.

 Future work → testing on more balanced datasets and comparing ResNet50 vs other CNN/INN architectures.

 # Repository Structure
 ├── CET313_AI_Assignment_Bi11ca.ipynb   # Jupyter Notebook with full pipeline

 ├── CET313_Report.docx                  # Detailed report

 ├── README.md                           # Project documentation

-# How to Run
-Clone the repo:git clone https://github.com/<your-username>/Alzheimers-Detection-ResNet50.git
-cd Alzheimers-Detection-ResNet50
-Open the Jupyter Notebook in Google Colab or locally.
-Ensure the dataset is downloaded from Kaggle OASIS MRI Dataset (Link: https://www.kaggle.com/datasets/ninadaithal/imagesoasis) and paths are updated in the notebook.
-Run all cells to train and evaluate the model.

 # Tech Stack
 Python

 PyTorch

 Torchvision

 Google Colab Pro

 Matplotlib / Seaborn (visualization)

 # Author

 Belal Ghonem

 📧 Email: belalghonem007@gmail.com

 💼 LinkedIn: [Your Profile Link]

 🎓 B.Sc.
 Computer Science, University of Sunderland